Miyazaki Golf Shafts Review - Kusula & C. Kua

 I got the same crisp feel of this shaft as I did previous Miyazaki shafts.
 Spin was on the low side too just like the Kusala line.
 The trajectory of the C.Kua shafts were between the blue and the silver with a slight tendency to fade.
 I read that this is by design.
 I found their claims to be true.
 I did hit some really nice drives with this shaft.
 I’ve had some of my better driving days while this was in the bag.
 The international flex code printed near the tip of each shaft allows club fitters and golfers to get a precise fit everytime.

 If you can maintain your tempo and swing, go with the lower weights yet.
-(I’ve seen spy pics of the new 2011 Cleveland driver line which has the C.Kua shafts stock, they look really nice.)
+(I’ve seen spy pics of the Cleveland launcher HB driver line which has the C.Kua shafts stock, they look really nice.)
 There is no doubt you should be able to swing it faster.
 Faster = Longer with a crisp consistent feel to go with it.
 Miyazaki has a very solid line up of shafts.
 More traditionally good with the Kusala and the new lightweight good with the C.Kua.

 🏌️♂️ Subscribe to